LimelightVision/LimelightDocs/docs/getting_started.rst

 * Go to add/remove programs in windows, and search for "bonjour"
 * How many items do you see?
-	* If there are two (2) items with "bonjour" in their name, uninstall "bonjour print services"
+	* If there are two (2) items with "bonjour" in their names, uninstall "bonjour print services"
-	* If there are no (0) items with "bonjour" in their name, install bonjour from our Downloads page.
+	* If there are no (0) items with "bonjour" in their names, install bonjour from our Downloads_ page.
 * Reboot your robot and computer.
 * Follow the steps listed below.